Dark Photon Dark Matter in Quantum Electromagnetodynamics and Detection at Haloscope Experiments: Introduction

 where $F^{\mu\nu}$ ($F^{\mu\nu}_D$) is the SM (dark) field strength, and $A_D$ is the dark gauge boson with mass $m_{D}$.
 Suppose the SM particles are uncharged under the dark gauge group, this kinetic mixing $\epsilon\ll 1$ is generated by integrating out new heavy particles charged under both gauge groups at loop level.
 The two gauge fields can be rotated to get rid of the mixing and as a result, the SM matter current gains a shift by $A_\mu\to A_\mu - \epsilon A_{D\mu}$.
 Based on the framework of quantum electrodynamics (QED), the electromagnetic signals from the source of dark photon DM can be searched for in terrestrial experiments~\cite{Arias:2012az,Arias:2014ela,Chaudhuri:2014dla,Nguyen:2019xuh,Cervantes:2022epl,Cervantes:2022gtv,McAllister:2022ibe,Cervantes:2022yzp,Ramanathan:2022egk,Schneemann:2023bqc,Tang:2023oid,He:2024ytp}.

 The description of relativistic electrodynamics may not be as simple as QED theory.
 The magnetic monopole is one of the most longstanding and mysterious topics in history~\cite{Dirac:1931kp,Wu:1975es,tHooft:1974kcl,Polyakov:1974ek,Cho:1996qd,Hung:2020vuo,Alexandre:2019iub,Ellis:2016glu,Lazarides:2021los}.
 In 1960's, J. S. Schwinger and D. Zwanziger developed a generalized electrodynamics with monopoles in the presence of both electric and magnetic charges, called quantum electromagnetodynamics (QEMD)~\cite{Schwinger:1966nj,Zwanziger:1968rs,Zwanziger:1970hk}.
 The characteristic feature of QEMD is to substitute the $U(1)_{\rm EM}$ gauge group by two $U(1)$ gauge groups to introduce both electric and magnetic charges.
 Two four-potentials $A_\mu$ and $B_\mu$ (instead of only one $A_\mu$ in QED) are introduced corresponding to the two $U(1)$ gauge groups (called $U(1)_{A}$ and $U(1)_B$ below), respectively.
 They formally built a local Lagrangian density, a non-trivial form of equal-time canonical commutation relations and resulting Lagrangian field equations in a local quantum field theory.
 Zwanziger et al. also proved that the right degrees of freedom of physical photon are preserved and the Lorentz invariance is not violated in this theory~\cite{Brandt:1977be,Brandt:1978wc,Sokolov:2023pos}.
 Recently, based on the framework of QEMD, it was pointed out that more generic axion-photon interactions may arise and there appeared quite a few studies of them in theory~\cite{Sokolov:2022fvs,Sokolov:2023pos,Heidenreich:2023pbi,Li:2023zcp} and phenomenology~\cite{Li:2022oel,Tobar:2022rko,McAllister:2022ibe,Li:2023kfh,Li:2023aow,Tobar:2023rga,Patkos:2023lof,Dai:2024dkr}.
+As a result of axion-monopole dynamics, more anomalous axion-photon interactions and couplings arise in contrary to the ordinary axion-photon coupling.
+Our previous work investigated the new axion-modified Maxwell equations and analytically obtained the axion-induced electromagnetic fields~\cite{Li:2022oel}.
+Based on the solutions, we proposed new strategies to probe the new couplings of axion in LC circuit experiment~\cite{Li:2022oel}, cavity experiment~\cite{Li:2023aow}, interface haloscope experiment~\cite{Li:2023kfh} and superconducting radio frequency cavity experiment~\cite{Dai:2024dkr}.
+This article aims to extend the closely related study to the field of DP in QEMD.

 In this work, we construct the dark photon-photon interactions in the framework of QEMD and investigate the relevant detection strategies of light dark photon DM.
 We introduce new heavy fermions $\psi$ charged under the four electromagnetic $U(1)$ groups, i.e., $U(1)_{A}\times U(1)_B$ in visible sector and $U(1)_{A_D}\times U(1)_{B_D}$ in dark sector.
 The covariant derivative of $\psi$ fermion in the kinetic term is then given by